robtweed/mg-webComponents/TUTORIAL.md

 ## Standalone Installation

-- In the *mg-webComponents* repository, you'll find a folder named *tutorial*
+- In the copy of the *mg-webComponents* repository that you've installed, you'll find a folder named *tutorial*

 - Create two sub-folders under your web server's root directory: